 Example 2.
-T executed, acknowledged and recorded two transfer on death deeds for

-Blackacre.
-Both deeds expressly revoked "all my prior transfer on death deeds concerning this property."
+T executes, acknowledges, and records two transfer on death deeds for Blackacre.
+Both deeds expressly revoke "all my prior transfer on death deeds concerning this property."
 The dates of acknowledgment determine which deed revoked the other.
-The first deed was acknowledged November 1; the second deed was acknowledged December 15.
-The second deed is the later acknowledged, so it revoked the first deed.
-The revocation occurred when the second deed was recorded.
+The first deed is acknowledged November 1; the second deed is acknowledged December 15.
+The second deed is the later acknowledged, so it revokes the first deed.
+The revocation occurs when the second deed is recorded.

 Example 3.
-T executed and acknowledged a transfer on death deed for Blackacre.
-T later executed and acknowledged a revocation form.
-Both instruments were recorded.
-Because the revocation form was acknowledged later than the deed, the form revoked the deed.
-The revocation occurred when the form was recorded.
+T executes and acknowledges a transfer on death deed for Blackacre.
+T later executes and acknowledges a revocation form.
+Both instruments are recorded.
+Because the revocation form is acknowledged later than the deed, the form revokes the deed.
+The revocation occurs when the form is recorded.

 Example 4.
-T executed and acknowledged a transfer on death deed for Blackacre.
-T later executed and acknowledged an inter vivos deed conveying Blackacre and expressly revoking the transfer on death deed.
-Both instruments were recorded.
-Because the inter vivos deed contained an express revocation provision and was acknowledged later than the transfer on death deed, the inter vivos deed revoked the transfer on death deed.
-The revocation occurred when the inter vivos deed was recorded.
+T executes and acknowledges a transfer on death deed for Blackacre.
+T later executes and acknowledges an inter vivos deed conveying Blackacre and expressly revoking the transfer on death deed.
+Both instruments are recorded.
+Because the inter vivos deed contains an express revocation provision and is acknowledged later than the transfer on death deed, the inter vivos deed revokes the transfer on death deed.
+The revocation occurs when the inter vivos deed is recorded.
 (For the result if the inter vivos deed had not contained an express revocation clause, see the discussion below on "ademption by extinction.")

 The same rules apply whether the revocation is total or partial.
-In the previous examples, suppose instead that the intial transfer on death deed provided for the transfer of two parcels, Blackacre and Whiteacre, and that the subsequent instrument revoked the transfer on death deed as to Blackacre.
-The subsequent instrument revoked the transfer on death deed in part.
+In the previous examples, suppose instead that the initial transfer on death deed provides for the transfer of two parcels,

+Blackacre and Whiteacre, and that the subsequent instrument revokes the transfer on death deed as to Blackacre.
+The subsequent instrument revokes the transfer on death deed in part.